crescent-network/crescent/docs/demo/budget_with_farming.md

 The budget module is a Cosmos SDK module that implements budget functionality.
 It is an independent module from other SDK modules and core functionality is to enable anyone to create a budget plan through governance param change proposal.
 After it is agreed within the community, voted, and passed, it uses the budget source address to distribute amount of coins by the rate that is defined in the plan to the destination address.
 Collecting all budgets and distribution take place every epoch blocks that can be modified by a governance proposal.

-One use case is the Gravity DEX farming plan.
+One use case is the farming plan.
 The budget module can be used to create a budget plan that defines the Cosmos Hub FeeCollector module account where transaction gas fees and part of ATOM inflation are collected as budget source address and uses a custom module account (created by budget creator) as the collection address.

 ## What does the farming module do?